 - 1. Prepare the site to meet all area, environmental, power, and site requirements.
-For more information, see "Specifications" on page 3. - 2.
+For more information, see "Specifications" on page 4. - 2.
 Move the storage subsystem and its rack cabinet to the site. - 3.
-Remove the storage subsystem from its shipping container and check the contents (for a list of items, see "Inventory checklist" on page 4).
-If any items are missing, contact your IBM reseller before proceeding. - 4.
+Remove the storage subsystem from its shipping container and check the contents (for a list of items, see "Inventory checklist" on page 33).
+If any items are missing, contact your IBM marketing representative or authorized reseller before proceeding. - 4.
 Assemble the tools and equipment that you will need for installation.
-These might include: - Power cords (come with the storage subsystem) - Screwdrivers (various sizes) - Antistatic protection (such as a grounding wrist strap) - Small Form-Factor Pluggable (SFP) modules - Fibre Channel and Ethernet interface cables and cable straps - Rack-mounting hardware (comes with the storage subsystem) - IBM ServeRAID Manager software to configure the storage subsystem (comes with the storage subsystem on the IBM ServeRAID 7.20 Application CD) - Install the storage subsystem in the rack.
+These might include: - Power cords (come with the storage subsystem) - Screwdrivers (various sizes) - Antistatic protection (such as a grounding wrist strap) - Small form-factor pluggable (SFP) modules - Fibre Channel and Ethernet interface cables and cable straps - Rack-mounting hardware (comes with the storage subsystem) - IBM ServeRAID Manager software to configure the storage subsystem (comes with the storage subsystem on the IBM ServeRAID 7.20 Application CD) - 5.
+Install the storage subsystem in the rack.
 Rack mounting instructions and a template for aligning the holes in the rails and the rack come with the storage subsystem.

-Chapter 3.
-Cabling the storage subsystem
+Chapter 7.
+Cabling the DS400 storage subsystem

-This chapter provides Fibre Channel, iSCSI, and power cabling information for the storage subsystem.
+This chapter provides Fibre Channel storage subsystem cabling information.

-After you attach the storage subsystem power cables, use the instructions in "Turning on the storage subsystem" on page 36 for the initial startup of the storage subsystem.
+For the initial startup of the storage subsystem after you connect the cables, see "Turning on the storage subsystem" on page 51.